• Skip to primary navigation

 Substitutions

-• Greek yogurt: To make the bars dairy-free or vegan, use a dairy free Greek-style yogurt.
+• Greek yogurt: To make the snack bars dairy-free or vegan, use a dairy free Greek-style yogurt.
+The recipe also works with regular full fat yogurtย or vanilla yogurt.

 • Honey: Use agave nectar, date syrup, or maple syrup instead of honey to make the recipe vegan.

 • Almond butter: Use any creamy-style nut butter instead of almond butter.
-Cashew butter is my favorite alternative.
+Cashew butter is my favorite, but you can also use peanut butter.
 If you're nut-free, use sunflower butter or tahini instead.

-• Almonds: You can substitute any nut for the almonds, like pistachios, pecans, and walnuts.
+• Almonds: You can substitute any nut for the almonds, like pistachios, pecans, unsweetened coconut flakes, or walnuts.
 If you're nut-free, use chocolate chips or sunflower seeds.

 Helpful Equipment and Tools

-• Square baking pan- I love this one from USA Pan because of it's flat, harsh edges.
-This makes it easy to clip parchment paper to the sides so you can easily lift the bars out.
-The 8x8 inch and 9x9 inch pans both work.
+• Square baking pan- I love this one from USA Pan because of its flat, harsh edges.
+This makes it easy to clip parchment paper or wax paper to the sides so you can easily lift the bars out.
+The 8X8 inch and 9X9 inch pans both work.
+You can also make them on a small baking sheet.

 Step by Step Instructions